-- 1. A student may receive the predicate 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the subjects not including the Master Thesis Project must be at least 8.00 (8 rounded to two decimal places; passes (V) and exemptions (VR) and the Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (CoSEM) will not be taken into consideration;

-- b. the number of credits from the subjects for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 15 credits in total (exam program excluding Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (CoSEM) and Honours Programme Master). - c. the result for the Master Thesis Project must be at least 8.5. - d. the duration of study, that is, the period between the student's enrolment on the programme and his or her taking the final examination, must not have exceeded 24 months, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations. - e. no sanction has been imposed for fraud (ex.
-Art.
-8.6). - 2.
-In special cases the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in section 1. - If the student in question has shown exceptional skills in the degree programme in question.
+- 1. A student may receive the predicate 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the courses not including the Master Thesis Project must be at least 8.00 (8 rounded to two decimal places; passes (V) and exemptions (VR) and the Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (CoSEM) will not be taken into consideration; - b. the number of credits from the courses for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 15 credits in total (programme excluding Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (CoSEM) and Honours Programme Master). - c. the result for the Master Thesis Project must be at least 8.5. - d. the duration of study, that is, the period between the student's enrolment on the programme and his or her taking the final examination, must not have exceeded 24 months, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations. - If a part of the programme was completed before official enrolment in the programme, for instance in the form of exemptions, as part of an exchange programme, or because of the so-called 'Zachte knip' (COVID-19 measure) the duration of the study will be the period between the date of the first result and his or her taking the final examination. - e. no sanction has been imposed for fraud (ex article 7.8). - In special cases the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in section 1, if the student in question has shown exceptional skills within the degree programme in question.